RahulAgrawal111/Introducing/README.md

 - 👋 Hi, I’m Rahul Agrawal
 - 👀 I’m interested in  Python and Flutter for Mobile App Development
-- 🌱 I’m currently learning Flutter for web
+- 🌱 I’m currently learning Flutter.
 - “Bad architecture” means “Your code is badly organised” whereas “Complex architecture” means “My code is badly organised”
 -  One More: A good programmer looks both ways before crossing a one-way street.